Empty to Energised Grant for Ards and North Down

 Financial assistance to renovate empty commercial properties, making them fit for purpose and ready to occupy

-Ards and North Down Borough Council has announced the launch of the Empty to Energised Pilot Grant Scheme which aims to help property owners revitalise vacant commercial premises in Bangor City and Newtownards Town Centre.
+Ards and North Down Borough Council has launched the Empty to Energised Pilot Grant Scheme, which aims to help property owners revitalise vacant commercial premises in Bangor City and Newtownards Town Centre.

 The scheme offers financial assistance to renovate empty commercial properties, making them fit for purpose and ready to occupy.